-Today I challenge you to consider what “hidden disability” you may be living with, how might you be able to be more empathetic towards how hard you are on yourself, and especially towards others in considering that we may not always see the weight people are carrying in their day to day lives beneath the surface.
+Today I challenge you to consider what “hidden disability” you may be living with, how might you be able to be more empathetic towards how hard you are on yourself, and especially towards others in considering that beneath the surface we may not always see the weight people are carrying.

 We all have our own internal battles we are working to overcome.
 Some just might be more visible than others.

 I haven’t shared with you yet, but I just launched some new material on my homepage incorporating models into the work that I do.
 Expect to see more of this type of blog content going forward as I slowly release The Hero Mindset Blueprint and lean into a new way of teaching.

 If you have any thoughts or feedback, I would love to hear from you!